-Iakov P. : "One day, all the Jews were gathered at the market square, where they had to kneel down on the ground.
-After this, they left towards Grodno, it was very hot.
-The soltys had to call all the villagers and we were forced to watch the scene."
+Iakov P.: "One day, all the Jews were assembled at the market square and forced to kneel down on the ground.
+After this, they were led away in the direction of Grodno.
+It was very hot that day.
+The soltys had to call all the villagers and we were forced to watch."
 (Witness N°356 interviewed in November, 2010)

-Skidel is a small city 30 kilometers East of Grodno.
-Before World War II, Jews comprised just over 80 % of Skidel’s total population, their number being around 2800.
-So most of the shops and businesses in the town were Jewish.
+Skidel is a small town 30 km east of Grodno.
+Before the Second World War, Jews comprised just over 80 % of Skidel’s total population, with circa.
+2800 Jews residing in the town.
+Consequently, most of the towns' shops and businesses in the town were Jewish.
 The city was under German occupation from 1941 to 1944.

-In late 1941, all the Jews of Skidel were forced to move into an open ghetto, made of a few houses, and located near the Jewish cemetery, situated today at the former Soviet military air base.
-But, according to the witnesses interviewed by Yahad-In Unum, the ghetto was later enclosed by a fence.
-As the ghetto was less guarded at night, it was sometimes possible to give food to the Jews.
-Jews were also forced to do various jobs like cleaning the streets.
-Small shootings of Jews in the forest close to the city were frequent.
+In late 1941, all the Jews of Skidel were forced to move into an open ghetto, comprised of a few houses located near the Jewish cemetery, situated today at the former Soviet military air base.
+According to witnesses interviewed by Yahad - In Unum, the ghetto was later fenced in.
+As the ghetto was less guarded at night, it was sometimes possible to give food to the Jews prisoners.
+The detainees were also forced to do various jobs, including cleaning the streets.
+Small shootings of Jews in the forest close to the town were frequent.
 According to a witness interviewed by Yahad, at the end of the war his uncle was forced to exhume corpses from a pit in the forest in order to burn them.
-The Skidel ghetto was liquidated on November 2, 1942, when the Jews were taken to the Kolbassino transit camp, South of Grodno.
-At this time, they were 22000 to 28000 people in the camp.
-From there, they were sent to Auschwitz extermination camp.
+The Skidel ghetto was liquidated on November 2, 1942, and the Jews were taken to the Kolbassino transit camp, south of Grodno.
+There were circa.
+22000 to 28000 people in the camp at this time.
+From there, they were sent to the Auschwitz extermination camp.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?